mariannamiola/MUSE/README.md

 ## Computational histories (EWoPe)

-MUSE relies on [EWoPe](https://github.com/DanielaCabiddu/EWOPE) (*Embeddable WOrkflow PErsistence*) for workflow metadata management.
-Every MUSE application writes a JSON metadata descriptor next to its outputs, so the computational history of a result can be reconstructed afterwards with the standalone `EWOPE_history` executable.
+MUSE relies on a native version of [EWoPe](https://github.com/DanielaCabiddu/EWOPE) (*Embeddable WOrkflow PErsistence*) for metadata and workflow tracker.
+Every MUSE application writes a customized JSON metadata next to its outputs, so the computational history of a result can be reconstructed afterwards with the standalone `EWOPE_history` executable.

 EWoPe must be cloned and built separately, following the instructions in its repository: